 On October 30, 2018, the Company's board of directors authorized a new five-year \$1.5 billion share repurchase program that will expire onOctober 30, 2023, which replaced the Company's prior share repurchase authorization that was set to expire on February 21, 2020 and had approximately \$113.3 million of remaining authorized capacity when it was replaced.
 This share repurchase program allows the Company, which includes an indirect wholly-owned subsidiary of Herbalife Nutrition Ltd., to repurchase the Company's common shares at such times and prices as determined by management, as market conditions warrant, and to the extent Herbalife Nutrition Ltd.'s distributable reserves are available under Cayman Islands law.
 The 2018 Credit Facility permits the Company to repurchase its common shares as long as no default or event of default exists and other conditions, such as specified consolidated leverage ratios, are met.
-As of June 30, 2019, the remaining authorized capacity under the Company's \$1.5 billion share repurchase program was \$1.5 billion.
+As of September 30, 2019, the remaining authorized capacity under the Company's \$1.5 billion share repurchase program was \$1.5 billion.

 In conjunction with the issuance of the 2019 Convertible Notes during February 2014, the Company paid approximately \$85.8 million to enter into Forward Transactions with certain financial institutions, or the Forward Counterparties, pursuant to which the Company purchased approximately 19.9 million common shares, at an average cost of \$34.51 per share, for settlement on or around the August 15, 2019 maturity date for the 2019 Convertible Notes, subject to the ability of each Forward Counterparty to elect to settle all or a portion of its Forward Transactions early.
 The Forward Transactions were generally expected to facilitate privately negotiated derivative transactions between the Forward Counterparties and holders of the 2019 Convertible Notes, including swaps, relating to the common shares by which holders of the 2019 Convertible Notes establish short positions relating to the common shares and otherwise hedge their investments in the 2019 Convertible Notes concurrently with, or shortly after, the pricing of the 2019 Convertible Notes.
-The approximate 19.9 million common shares effectively repurchased through the Forward Transactions are treated as retired shares for basic and diluted EPS purposes.
-During the three months ended June 30, 2019, the Forward Counterparties did not deliver any shares to the Company, During the three months ended June 30, 2018, the Forward Counterparties delivered approximately 8.4 million shares to the Company, which were subsequently retired by the Company, and as a result, the Company expensed \$3.1 million and 8.4 million shares, respectively, to the Company, which were subsequently retired by the Company, and as a result, the Company expensed \$0.2 million and 8.4 million, respectively, of unamortized non-cash issuance costs relating to these shares, which is included in the non-cash interest expense amounts disclosed below.
-As of June 30, 2019, approximately 4.0 million shares still remained legally outstanding.
+The approximate 19.9 million common shares effectively repurchased through the Forward Transactions were treated as retired shares for basic and diluted EPS purposes.
+During the three months ended September 30, 2019 and 2018, the Forward Counterparties delivered approximately 4.0 million shares, respectively, to the Company, which were subsequently retired by the Company.
+During the nine months ended September 30, 2019 and 2018, the Forward Counterparties delivered approximately 6.0 million and 10.4 million shares, respectively, to the Company, which were subsequently retired by the Company.
+As of September 30, 2019, the Forward Counterparties had delivered all of the approximate 19.9 million common shares effectively repurchased through the Forward Transactions and no more shares remained legally outstanding.